 Get Started Today

 If you have a few spare moments, I encourage you to start your own sketchbook here in the next couple of days!
 That way, the motivation and inspiration will still be fresh.
-You don’t have to make a full page in one sitting — there’s no time limit.
+Keep in mind that you don’t have to make a full page in one sitting — there’s no time limit.

 If you have family members or friends who may be interested in starting a sketchbook journal, consider creating together.
 In high school, my friends and I used to get out our art supplies, sit at the kitchen table, and create as we chatted and snacked.
 Sometimes, we’d even trade sketchbooks for a few minutes to create content in each others’ sketchbooks!
 Now, those traded pages are a fun reminder of friendships.

-If you’d like some visual inspiration, you can Google or search Pinterest for “sketchbook pages”.
+As I mentioned, the TPK blog has several sketchbook tutorials available, which you can browse here.
+For visual inspiration, you can Google or search Pinterest for “sketchbook pages”.
 If you prefer books, try Artists’ Journals and Sketchbooks by Lynne Perrella — it has a nice collection of different artists’ pages.
-It also offers technique suggestions, like how to transfer photos to paper using tape!
+I also like Draw Your Day by Samantha Dion Baker.
+For younger people (15-20 years old), Spilling Open by Sabrina Ward Harrison is very inspirational!
 Again — as far as page themes go, you can find a list of prompts in this free printable.

 No matter what your artistic level, I hope that you give sketchbook journaling a try!
 If you have any questions or suggestions, please feel free to contribute in the comments.
-Thanks very much for reading, and have a wonderful weekend!
+Thanks very much for reading, and happy creating!